 The industrial catalyst is composed of innumerable nanoparticles, some made of copper, some of zinc oxide and a small proportion of aluminum oxide; together they form a type of nanosponge.
 Malte Behrens and his colleagues have now identified the sites in the aggregate where carbon dioxide and carbon monoxide molecules combine with their hydrogen partners via various intermediate steps.
 Using images from a high-resolution transmission electron microscope (HRTEM) and neutron diffraction, which provides information on the crystal structure, the scientists discovered defects in the arrangement of the copper atoms in the nanoparticles.
 They subsequently employed quantum chemical computations to prove that some of the intermediate products preferred to adsorb at these defects.
 This means: The defects increase the catalyst’s activity, as its exact task is to promote the formation of these intermediate products.

 In addition, the scientists discovered why the zinc oxide plays an important role in the mixture.
-They investigated the nanosponge with the synchrotron radiation from the Bessy II electron storage ring at the Helmholtz-Zentrum Berlin für Materialien und Energie using equipment which the Max Planck researchers had developed especially for the investigation of catalysts.
+They investigated the nanosponge with the synchrotron radiation from the Bessy II electron storage ring at the Helmholtz-Zentrum Berlin für Materialien und Energie using equipment that the Max Planck researchers had developed especially for the investigation of catalysts.
 They used the X-ray portion of this extremely intense radiation to follow what was happening chemically on the surface of the reaction accelerator when it came into contact with the reaction partners.
 In these analyses, and also on HRTEM images, they ascertained that zinc oxide also creeps over parts of the copper particles, and that some atoms in the copper surface are even replaced by zinc.
-This also makes the catalyst very active: calculations showed that some intermediate products of the reaction – in this case those containing oxygen – are more likely to bond to the zinc than to the copper.
+This also makes the catalyst very active: calculations showed that some intermediate products of the reaction — in this case those containing oxygen — are more likely to bond to the zinc than to the copper.

 It had long been assumed that the copper was the only catalytically active component.
 The catalysis research therefore concentrated on increasing its surface, as more molecules find room for the chemical transformation on the larger surface.
 For a long time, chemists assumed that the zinc oxide’s only role was as a spacer; it was to prevent the copper particles fusing with each other in the heat of the reaction.
 The zinc oxide particles also fulfill this role, but it has been known for some years that zinc oxide also exerts another influence.
 This is because, although similar sponge-like structures from copper and metals other than zinc also have a large surface, they come nowhere near to achieving the activity of the copper-zinc-aluminum system.
 “Different effects of the zinc oxide were discussed,” says Malte Behrens.
 “Our investigations are now helping to finally explain its role.”